kyma-project/kyma/docs/deep-dive/02-dd-create-git-function-serverless.md

     kubectl get functions $GIT_FUNCTION -n $NAMESPACE
     ```

-    You should get a result similar to the following example:
+    You should get a result similar to this example:

     ```bash
     NAME            CONFIGURED   BUILT     RUNNING   RUNTIME    VERSION   AGE